dodona-edu/programmeursleerling/chapters/12 lists/01 list basics/description/description.en.md

 Write a `while` loop to print the elements of a list.

 Apart from the square brackets, lists seem to be a lot like tuples.
-Yet there is a big difference...
+Yet there is a big difference…